-- 2.1.1.3 Due to the Covid-19 pandemic, the 2020 counts were carried out over an extended period of 4 weeks and as such the count data for this year is an average of the 4 week duration. - 2.1.1.4 Counts were conducted for an hour and recorded at 10 minute intervals.
+Due to the Covid-19 pandemic, the 2020 counts were carried out over an extended period of 4 weeks and as such the count data for this year is an average of the 4 week duration.

+Counts were conducted for an hour and recorded at 10 minute intervals.
 Counts were taken outside 8 High Street.

-2.2 Footfall 2021
+2.2 2021 Onwards

-2.2.
-In 2020, funded by ERDF Restarting the High Street funding, Forest of Dean District Council procured new footfall counting software TownCentre.Al.
+2.2.1 In 2020, funded by ERDF Restarting the High Street funding, Forest of Dean District Council procured new footfall counting software TownCentre.Al.
 TownCentre.Al is a platform that provides instant town centre footfall and visitor behaviour insights to local government and business improvement districts across the UK.

-- 2.2.2 The methodology into collecting town footfall data has now changed and this approach will be used for a 3 year period April 2021-March 2024, whilst the previous data was collected manually, the following data has been collected by Artificial Intelligence and GPS data.
-Therefore, it is not possible to compare the new Al data with the manual footfall counts recorded previously - 2.2.3 The following data provides information on the total footfall within Cinderford town centre boundary during the period of June 2020 to July 2021.
+2.2.2 As such the methodology into collecting town footfall data has now changed.
+Whilst the previous data was collected manually, the following data has been collected by Artificial Intelligence and GPS data.
+Therefore, it is not possible to compare the new AI data with the manual footfall counts recorded previously.
+Going forward, the Town Centre Performance Reports will use the new methodology when presenting footfall data.

+2.2.3 The following data provides information on the total footfall within Cinderford town centre boundary during the period of June 2020 to July 2022.